 When filing a claim for LTD benefits or appealing a denial under a Liberty Mutual disability plan, the guidance of an experienced Liberty Mutual disability lawyer can be extremely helpful and improve your chances of obtaining the benefits you are entitled to receive.

 Nick A. Ortiz is the founder of the Ortiz Law Firm and an experienced Liberty Mutual LTD claims attorney who understands the difficulties pursuing a Liberty Mutual claim for LTD benefits.
 Mr. Ortiz has helped dozens of clients in long term disability claims.
-He represents clients at the initial application stage, during the administrative review appeal process, and in state and federal court when a lawsuit must be filed.
+He represents clients during the administrative review appeal process and in state and federal court when a lawsuit must be filed.

 Legal Help in Getting Your Liberty Mutual Claim Approved

-When filing a application or appealing a denied claim for long term disability benefits under a Liberty Mutual plan, it can be helpful to have the assistance of an experienced lawyer.
+When appealing a denied claim for long term disability benefits under a Liberty Mutual plan, it can be helpful to have the assistance of an experienced lawyer.
 We work closely with our clients throughout each stage in the LTD claims process, including:

 - Gathering all medical records and other documents to support the claim;